cloudeninc/audible-hide-finished-books/README.md

 To install this open source version, please follow Google Chrome's developer tutorial on how to use Load Unpacked to add an extension: https://developer.chrome.com/extensions/getstarted

+## About Clouden

+If you are interested in Clouden's online services, please visit us at https://clouden.net